cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 --- abstract

-This document defines  and generic techniques to achive hybrid pq/t key encapsulation mechanisms (KEMs) from post-quantum and traditional component algorithms that meet specified security properties.
+This document defines generic techniques to achive hybrid PQ/T key encapsulation mechanisms (KEMs) from post-quantum and traditional component algorithms that meet specified security properties.
 Concrete instatiations of techniques are located in another document.